 The Choir Loft

 The loft’s original floor had three tiered levels and a wooden banister standing only 26 inches high.
 The entire floor was framed to one level and the banister was raised to 42 inches to meet modern code requirements.
 For the new floor, we sourced antique wide plank pine boards from a local mill.

 The bed was crafted by an incredibly talented Amish furniture maker from Lancaster, Pennsylvania.
 At the end of the frame sits a five-foot-long storage drawer on caster wheels —perfect for storing bedding materials or a suitcase.

 The washer and dryer are concealed by a custom cane door cabinet with a magnificent live edge countertop, housing a concrete sink with a copper faucet as well.

-We also commissioned a custom mohair velvet bench with six storage drawers made from matching antique pine.
+We commissioned a custom mohair velvet bench with six storage drawers made from matching antique pine.

-On the south end of the loft is a seven-foot tall early 19th-century Louis Phillipe mercury glass mirror adjacent to a fully stocked kitchenette, complete with a refrigerator, all-in-one compact oven, and a pour-over Chemex coffee station.
+On the south end of the loft is a seven-foot tall early 19th-century Louis Phillipe mercury glass mirror from France.

 When crafting the ensuite washroom upstairs in the historic choir loft, we settled on native bluestone mined from a bluestone quarry that has been in operation since before the Revolution War, located only fifty miles away from the church in upstate New York.
 Heated floors radiate the entire washroom, which is adorned with hand-hammered unlacquered brass and copper finishes.
 The free-floating hammered brass shower head suspends ten feet down from the ceiling.
 Brand new plumbing lines and MC electrical wire were installed.